What’s best: When to buy a new car vs. repair

 Your car requires regular investments to keep it running.
 At some point, however, you will question whether it’s wise to keep putting money into an old set of wheels.
 Should you pay for a major fix, or would it make more sense to put that cash toward a new vehicle?

-Fixing a car or finding a new one both come with big financial implications.
-As you crunch the numbers of a repair bill or a new auto loan, consider the benefits of each move.
+Fixing a car or buying a new one both come with big financial implications.
+As you crunch the numbers of a repair bill or calculate the cost of an auto loan, consider the benefits of each move.

 Benefits of repairing your car

-• You can avoid paying record-high prices.
-Matt Degen, senior editor at Kelley Blue Book, suggests that it may be wise to hold off on buying a new car if the repair is only a couple hundred dollars.
+- You can avoid paying record-high prices: Matt Degen, senior editor at Kelley Blue Book, suggests that it may be wise to hold off on buying a new car if the repair is only a couple hundred dollars.
 “With the prices of new cars right now, you’re looking at a monthly payment of $600 or $700.”
-And while buying used can save you some money in a high-cost environment, a used set of wheels could carry its own issues.
+And while buying used can save you some money in a high-cost environment, a used set of wheels could also need repairs.

-• You’ll have one bill instead of a new set of monthly responsibilities.
-If you can cover the repair and avoid getting locked into a new auto loan, you can keep your monthly budget in good shape.
-“Even if you had a high repair bill of a few thousand dollars, that would only be enough for a down payment on a new car,” says Ronald Montoya, senior consumer advice editor at Edmunds.
+- You’ll have one bill instead of a new set of monthly responsibilities: If you can cover the repair and avoid getting locked into a new auto loan, you can keep your monthly budget in good shape.
+“Even if you had a high repair bill of a few thousand dollars, that would only be enough for a down payment on a new car,” says Ronald Montoya, senior editor at Edmunds.
 “Then, you’d still have to contend with the monthly payments for another five to six years or so.”

-• You can keep your insurance costs in check.
-Since a used car tends to be cheaper to replace, an insurance policy for your old car will likely be more affordable than covering a brand-new one.
+- You can keep your insurance costs in check: Since a used car tends to be cheaper to replace, insurance for an old car will likely be more affordable than covering a brand-new ride.

 Benefits of replacing your car

-• You might be able to save in other areas.
-There are some issues that can’t be repaired — such as your car’s gas mileage — something to keep in mind in a time when the price of a gallon of gas is close to $4 in some markets.
+- You might be able to save in other areas: There are some issues that can’t be repaired — such as your car’s gas mileage — something to keep in mind in a time when the price of a gallon of gas is over $3 in some markets, according to data from AAA.
 “If you’re driving something that is draining your wallet,” Degen says, “it might be time to consider a hybrid or electric model.”

 Buying new will cost more right now

-Like the cost of many other expenses that have been impacted by inflation, the price tag of new cars has been skyrocketing.
-According to Kelley Blue Book, the average price of a new car in May 2023 was $48,528.
+Like many other rising costs, cars are impacted by inflation, and the price tag of new cars has skyrocketed.
+According to Kelley Blue Book, the average price of a new car in August 2024 was $47,870 — down nearly $1,000 from July.
 Thankfully, new car prices dropped below MSRP for the first time in nearly two years in March and have continued on this downward trend.

-Buying used also comes with a high price tag, averaging over $27,000 in May, according to Kelley Blue Book.
-The good news is the price increases are showing signs of slowing down and may even decline in the coming months if you can hold off on buying a car.
+Buying used also comes with a high price tag, averaging over $25,172 in August 2024, according to Kelley Blue Book.
+The good news is the price increases are showing signs of slowing down and may even decline in the coming months.
+If you can hold off on buying a car, you may be able to get a better deal as the market levels out, especially now that the Fed rate has been cut.

 How to tell if it’s time to replace your car